-The American History & Western Civilization Challenge Bowl (AHWCCB) is an academic competition and scholarship for college/university student teams who compete in their knowledge and understanding of Western Civilization and of America’s history, founding philosophy, and civil institutions in order to determine America’s top colleges in educating students on these subjects.
+The American History & Western Civilization Challenge Bowl™ (AHWCCB) is an academic competition and scholarship for college/university student teams who compete in their knowledge and understanding of Western Civilization and of America’s history, founding philosophy, governance, and civic institutions in order to determine America’s top colleges in educating students on these subjects.

-The goals of the AHWCCB are:
+The goals of the AHWCCB™ are:

 2) to ignite excitement, engagement, humor, fun, and youthful appeal in the learning of America’s heritage;

 3) to improve understanding, appreciation, and love of the United States of America;

 4) to develop informed, patriotic leaders and contributors in American society; and